More

 Shang Tsung and Striker posing for their intro in Mortal Kombat 1.
 MK1 is one of the fighting games where there are many matchups you need to learn.

 Speaking of block-punishable normals, some normals are safe on block.
 This means that the attacker won’t be able to be punished after hitting a blocked opponent.
 However, this does not mean that they can attack afterward.
 The attacker takes longer to recover than the defender if they use a minus-on-block attack.
 This means that it is now your turn to attack as the defender.
 If an attack is minus-on-block, you can strike back safely.
+You can even walk or run up and start offense, assuming that the opponent’s special move or normal leaves them close enough to you, and since they are minus, they will most likely play passively.
+Just keep in mind that if your opponent likes to mash or use a reversal after being minus, use that as information for next time.
 Recognizing these opportunities allows you to pressure your opponent.
 It turns defense into a chance to attack.

 Also, sometimes, you can’t take your turn after blocking a minus-on-block attack.
 A move can push the defender away so far that your move will miss if you try to take your turn.
 This leaves room where the attacker can punish your whiffed attack instantly afterward.
 This is known as a spacing trap.
 When studying a character, learn their spacing traps so you don’t get caught slipping!